2pir2/HonorThesis/README.md

 # Zero Knowledge Verification of Machine Learning Robustness
 ## Code Installation
+In order to run the file.
+Please install the Golang.
+After that, navigate to ProofMLf folder, run the command: go mod tidy Finally, run the command go run main.go

 ## Introcution
 This GitHub Repo contains the code for verify the robustness of a neural network.
 Each folder contains relevant code with this project.
 Below is the introduction for each folder in order appeared in the repo.